canonical/packer-maas/ubuntu/README.md

 #### SERIES

 Specify the Ubuntu Series to build.
-The default value is set to Jammy.
+The default value is set to Noble (24.04 LTS).

 #### ARCH